ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Travel from Venice to Chioggia

 Chioggia is a fishing port at the southern end of the Venetian lagoon.
-It's picturesque in an unpretentious kind of way, and makes an interesting day trip.
-Taking public transport from Venice to Chioggia is time-consuming, but the journey around the outer rim of the lagoon can be part of the day's entertainment.
+It’s picturesque in an unpretentious kind of way, and makes an interesting day trip.
+Taking public transport from Venice to Chioggia (or vice versa) is time-consuming, but the journey around the outer rim of the lagoon can be part of the day’s entertainment.
+It may be the weirdest public transport journey you’ve ever taken.

 Travel to Chioggia from Venice

-For the long but interesting route, head first of all to the Lido (ferries 1, 51, 52 etc - check the ACTV timetable to find your quickest route).
+For the long but interesting route, head first of all from Venice to the Lido (ferries 1, 5.1, 5.2, 6 etc. – check the ACTV timetable to find your quickest route).
 The Lido is one of the long thin islands separating the Venetian lagoon from the Adriatic sea.
 You are going to travel down the length of this piece of land, then down the next long thin island, then over the lagoon to Chioggia, which is on an island nestled into the southernmost corner of the lagoon.
 One ACTV transport route, the number 11, takes you all the way, by a combination of vehicles.
-The trip takes an hour and fifteen minutes, and if you already have a travel pass for transport in Venice, this should be valid for the journey.
+The trip takes an hour and fifteen minutes, and if you already have a travel pass for transport in Venice, this should be valid for the journey; single tickets may run out of time (they are valid for specific numbers of minutes), so you may need to use two.

-Once you have arrived on the Lido and alighted from your ferry, the next stage of your journey is by bus.
-Cross the little open square to the beginning of the wide avenue crossing the Lido, Gran Viale Santa Maria Elisabetta.
-The bus stop for the number 11 is on the right hand side.
+Once you have arrived on the Lido and alighted from your ferry at the main Santa Maria Elisabetta stop, the next stage of your journey is by bus.
+The bus stop for the number 11 is alongside the ferry jetties.
 Departures are usually half-hourly, but check timetables.
-Try to get a seat for the long journey; when we made the trip the service operated a little convoy of two vehicles so there was more space for passengers.
+Try to get a seat for the long journey; when I last made the trip the service operated a little convoy of two vehicles so there was more space for passengers.
 There are some cheap restaurants and bars around here, if you want to refuel before moving on.

 At Alberoni, the leafy southern tip of the Lido, the bus drives onto a ferry.
 This crosses the central mouth of the lagoon, the Porto di Malamocco, to arrive in Pellestrina, an even thinner island running along the gigantic eighteenth-century sea walls, the murazzi.